Intel selects Picture Mosaics to feature its mosaic technology at IDF 2015 Skylake press event

 I’ve posted about artists who re-work classic pieces of art with a fresh perspective, breathing new life into images we’ve surely seen dozens of times.
 I especially like it when artists incorporate mosaics into their approach.
 Nick Smith is a London-based visual artist and interior designer who focuses mostly on screen printing and has most recently created a series of work using Pantone color swatches.

-Nick Smith Pantone Swatch Mosaics
+Nick Smith's Mona Lisa Pantone Swatch Mosaic

 Continue reading